2012 Canadian federal electoral redistribution

-The federal electoral redistribution of 2012 was a redistribution of electoral districts ("ridings") in Canada following the results of the 2011 Canadian census.
+The federal electoral redistribution of 2012 was a redistribution of electoral districts (also known as ridings in Canadian English) in Canada following the results of the 2011 Canadian census.
 As a result of amendments to the Constitution Act, 1867, the number of seats in the House of Commons of Canada increased from 308 to 338.
 The previous electoral redistribution was in 2003.

 The redistribution was implemented by proclamation under the Electoral Boundaries Readjustment Act on October 5, 2013, and came into effect upon the dissolution of the 41st Canadian Parliament on August 2, 2015.
-The resulting electoral districts and boundaries were used in the 2015, 2019, and 2021 federal elections.
+The resulting electoral districts and boundaries were used in the 2015, the 2019, and the 2021 federal elections.

-Federal electoral districts were redistributed in 2022, which came into effect upon the dissolution of the 44th Canadian Parliament on April 23, 2025.
+Federal electoral districts were next redistributed in 2022, which came into effect upon the dissolution of the 44th Canadian Parliament on March 23, 2025.

 Background and previous attempts at reform

 Prior to 2012, the redistribution rules for increasing the number of seats in the House of Commons of Canada was governed by section 51 of the Constitution Act, 1867, as last amended in 1985.
 As early as 2007, attempts were made to reform the calculation of how that number was determined, as the 1985 formula did not fully take into account the rapid population growth being experienced in the provinces of Alberta, British Columbia and Ontario.

 The revised formula, as originally presented, was estimated to have the following impact: